James Maxwell

 What Is Best Odds Guaranteed?

-Best Odds Guaranteed — commonly shortened to BOG — is one of the most valuable features a bookmaker can offer horse racing punters, and yet it remains one of the least understood by casual bettors.
-The concept is simple: if you take a price on a horse and the starting price (SP) is bigger, you get paid at the higher price.
-You get the best of both worlds — the security of locking in a price early, with the upside of any drift.
+Best Odds Guaranteed — commonly shortened to BOG — is one of the most valuable concessions a bookmaker offers a horse racing punter.
+Take a price on a horse, and if the starting price (SP) ends up bigger, you're paid at the higher price.
+The reverse doesn't apply: if SP shortens, you keep your original price.
+You always get the larger of the two, which means BOG removes the downside risk of taking an early-morning price.

 BOG Comparison